jschnab/systems_design/pastebin/README.md

     by the search engine.
 * unlisted: The text is visible by anybody, but is not indexed by the search engine.
 To read a shared text, a user must have the link.
-* private: The text is only visible by the user who created after logging in.
+* private: The text is only visible by the user who created it after logging in.
 The text is not indexed by the search engine.

 Anonymous users can only create public texts.
 To create unlisted or private texts, a user must be registered and logged-in.